nomic/roz/README.md

 ### The Roz Grammar

-Roz has a function-based grammar for building middleware rules.
+Roz has a short, function-based grammar for building middleware rules.
 It's a good idea to just import all the grammar functions so your authorization rules read better:
 ```js